rks101/isdp/README.md

 ## Weak Links

-Browser and passwords remain a weak link in the overall security posture.
+Web browsers and passwords remain a weak link in the overall security posture.

-One should avoid [common or weak passwords](https://www.ncsc.gov.uk/blog-post/passwords-passwords-everywhere) in personal accounts as well as accounts at organizations.
+One should avoid [common or weak passwords](https://www.ncsc.gov.uk/blog-post/passwords-passwords-everywhere) in personal accounts and accounts at organizations/workplace.

 [How common is the password-reuse problem?](https://www.troyhunt.com/only-secure-password-is-one-you-cant/)

-Philosophy of a good and secure password:
+**Philosophy of a good and secure password**

 A secure password is the one:
 - you cannot remember
-- you can retrieve it with what you know and what you have
+- you can retrieve it - with what you know and what you have
 - you never shared over wire/network, and the application never displays you back
 - you never shared with anyone
 - you never wrote in email drafts/notebook/online accounts
+- you never reused it on multiple sites
+- you never reused it on other sites with varying one or two digits/characters

 ----